THUDM/HGB/README.md

 * [Link prediction benchmark](./LP/benchmark), [LP-baseline](./LP/benchmark/methods/baseline)
 * [Knowledge-aware recommendation benchmark](./Recom), [Recom-baseline](./Recom/baseline)

-**You should notice that the test data labels are randomly replaced to prevent data leakage issues.** If you want to obtain test scores, you need to submit your prediction to our [website](https://www.biendata.xyz/hgb/). ***(We are struggling to make our website compatible with biendata accounts.
-Online submission and leaderboard will be available soon!)***
+**You should notice that the test data labels are randomly replaced to prevent data leakage issues.** If you want to obtain test scores, you need to submit your prediction to our [website](https://www.biendata.xyz/hgb/).

+For node classification and link prediction tasks, you can submit online.
+But for recommendation task, since the prediction files are too large to submit, you have to test offline by yourself.

+If you want to show your method on our official leaderboard on HGB website, you should submit your code or paper to us.
+Once your code or paper is verified, your method will be displayed on the official leaderboard. (**The request form is under development and will be available soon!**)

 ### More